Affiliate marketing – you’ve likely heard of it before and perhaps you’ve even tried it.

 This is very very very common in not only the world of affiliate marketing, but the world of business as we know it.

 Let’s take a step back and look at the bigger picture here for a second.
-Bare with me as I explain this in a hypothetical scenario….
+Bear with me as I explain this in a hypothetical scenario…

 Say there’s this awesome guy named Dan.
 Dan is the man.
 Dan created a really unique product that the world has never seen before.
 This product is cheap for him to make, he can make large quantities of it relatively quickly and most importantly, let’s say that this particular product could save someone’s life.

 Now let’s assume Dan’s product that he created is a unique gasoline canister that somehow, someway is absolutely impossible for it to be set it on fire.
 Dan knows he has a unique product and begins making a small production to sell it to the world.
 Dan even went as far as creating his own website to sell these products on.
 See, I told you Dan is the man!

 Okay, now fast forward a little bit, Dan starts selling his awesome new product to his firefighter friend because he knows all firefighters are pyromaniacs deep down inside and would appreciate such a product.
 Like any good ole’ business Dan’s product begins to spread by word of mouth and starts taking off.

 The BAM!
 Dan hits a brick wall.
 Sales slow down and isn’t the massive success he had hope.
 He thought for sure this product would have taken off like WILDFIRE (pun intended) but hasn’t the slightest clue why it isn’t selling like it should.

 Dan, on a whim reaches out to an affiliate marketing friend and asks if they will market his product online and in return he’ll pay them a percentage of his sales.
 Dan and this friend work out a compensation agreement and the affiliate marketer does their magic.